KnowLibrary/Gen-hub/Webpack/README.md

 # Webpack Module Federation

+Webpack Module Federation is a powerful feature introduced in Webpack 5 that enables developers to dynamically share modules across multiple applications at runtime.
+It allows you to build a system of micro-frontends where each part of your application is developed and deployed independently.

+Each micro-frontend application is built independently using Webpack configuration.

-Webpack Module Federation allows you to split your application into multiple bundles (or modules) that can be independently developed and deployed.
+Webpack Module Federation allows you to split your application into multiple bundles (or modules)

 ## __webpack_init_sharing__